 Phillylacrosse.com, Posted 4/11/13

-The outcome of the game was not nearly as important as the chance to honor Drew Bauer, who died two summers ago in a boating accident in the Sassafras River on the Chesapeake in Maryland.
-Drew played at East and was a popular coach for many years in the West Chester Youth and Keystone Games.
+Drew Bauer died two summers ago in a boating accident in the Sassafras River on the Chesapeake in Maryland.
+Drew played at East and was a popular and beloved coach for many years in the West Chester Youth and Keystone Games as well as a player on men’s teams in the county.

 Drew, the son of WCLA President Mike Bauer, also coached for many years with the Chester County U-15 team at the Keystone Games as the defensive coordinator.
 He was to serve as an assistant for the team that competes last summer in the annual event at State College.
 Drew, along with Schorn, coached Chester County to the gold medal at the Keystone Games in 2010.